mat-0/uk.thechels.cod/_pages/flood-warnings.md

 ## Latest

 <!-- flood_marker starts -->
-- Flood alert: Upper Bristol Avon area
+- Warning no longer in force: Upper Bristol Avon area
-- River levels remain higher than normal and are expected to rise in response to the overnight rainfall.
-Flooding may affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon with low lying land and roads expected to be most affected, particularly low-lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Further showers are expected later today.
-We are closely monitoring the situation and will issue further alerts and warnings if required.
-Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 10:00AM on 25/11/2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+If you have been evacuated only return to your property once the emergency services have advised that it is safe to do so.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->